emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > The Outer TLVs consist of the optional data used to help establish
 > the TLS tunnel in TLV format.
 They are only allowed in the first
 > two messages in the TEAP protocol.
-That is the first EAP-server-
-> to-peer message and first peer-to-EAP-server message.
+That is the first EAP-server-to-peer message and first peer-to-EAP-server message.
 The start
 > of the Outer TLVs can be derived from the EAP Length field and
 > Outer TLV Length field.